mukeshpilaniya/mukeshpilaniya.github.io/_posts/Golang/2022-08-24-Go-Schedular.md

     Terminating Program
     ```

-   - At line 18 and 31 both of these functions are created as goroutines by using the keyword go.
+   - At line 18 and 31 both functions are created as goroutines by the keyword go.
 You can see by the output that the code inside each goroutine is running concurrently within a single logical processor.
-Well you can question output of this program is printed as numeric and then char value so how you will trust that this is runnning in concurrent mannar.
+Well you can question by seeing the output of this program they are running one after another, so then how it's running in concurrent mannar.

    > If we set rumtime.GOMAXPROCS() value to 1 than does my program run concurrently ?